Inside the Bois de Blouneu,

 Shuttle bus:

-It departs from Place Charles de Gaulle and runs to the corner of Avenue de Frideric near the metro exit.
+It departs from Place Charles de Gaulle and runs near the metro exit at the corner of Avenue de Frideric.

 During opening hours, shuttles depart every 15-20 minutes, with the last shuttle departing 7 minutes after closing.